MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPORestrictedAccessForSitesInsights.md

 Get-SPORestrictedAccessForSitesInsights -RACProtectedSites
 ```

-Example 1 enables administrator to view the status of all active and completed reports on list of sites protected with restricted access control policy.
+Example 1 enables administrator to view the status of all active and completed reports on list of sites protected with restricted access control.

 ### -----------------------EXAMPLE 2-----------------------------